AshleyLuEllen/AttendanceReportGenerator/README.md

 ```

 ***output session:***
+All three files will be generated for each session.
 (There are 3 variations of this file)
 `-all` where all session information is printed, students that attended for long enough to qualify and did not.
 `-qualifiers` where the studends that attended for long enough to qualify, this list is the one that is used for get_stats().